ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 5. Send bitcoin
 6. Communicate regarding the received or sent bitcoin within the Bitcoin blockchain

-Unknown to many, Nakamoto built within the Bitcoin infrastracture a means for senders and receivers to communicate with each other.
-Nakamoto also built within the Bitcoin infrastracture smart contracts.
+Unknown to many, Nakamoto built within the Bitcoin infrastructure a means for senders and receivers to communicate with each other.
+Nakamoto also built within the Bitcoin infrastructure smart contracts.
 These in-built communication system and smart contracts within the Bitcoin blockchain will be put into use in this novel Bitcoin Payment System.

 Novel Bitcoin Payment Service is a work in progress and needs your support.